stefan-hoeck/idris2-tutorial/src/Tutorial/Predicates.md

 In order to do so, Idris will try and build such a value from the data type's constructors.
-If it succeeds, this value will then be automatically filled in as the desired argument, otherwise, Idris will fail with type error.
+If it succeeds, this value will then be automatically filled in as the desired argument, otherwise, Idris will fail with a type error.

 Let's see this in action: